Hesket, Cumbria: Governance

+Administrative history

+Hesket in the Forest was an ancient parish within the historic county of Cumberland.
+The parish was subdivided into six townships: Calthwaite, Iton Field, Nether and Upper Hesket, Petterill Crooks, Plumpton Street, and part of Middlesceugh and Braithwaite (the rest of the latter township was in the parish of Carlisle St Mary).
+The parish church of St Mary was at High Hesket in the Nether and Upper Hesket township; the church was rebuilt in the early 18th century, but retains some fragments of the medieval building.

+From the 17th century onwards, parishes were gradually given various civil functions under the poor laws, in addition to their original ecclesiastical functions.
+In some cases, the civil functions were exercised by subdivisions of the parish rather than the parish as a whole.
+The township of Middlesceugh and Braithwaite took on its own poor law functions, and the other five townships were administered together.
+In 1866, the legal definition of 'parish' was changed to be the areas used for administering the poor laws, and so Middlesceugh and Braithwaite became a separate civil parish from Hesket in the Forest.

+The parish was given a parish council under the Local Government Act 1894.
+In 1934, the parish was enlarged to take in the area of the abolished civil parish of Plumpton Wall (which had historically been a township in the parish of Lazonby).
+As part of the 1934 expansion, the name of the parish was changed from 'Hesket in the Forest' to just 'Hesket'.
+In 1974, the parish became part of the Eden District in the new county of Cumbria.
+Eden was in turn abolished in 2023 when the new Westmorland and Furness Council was created, also taking over the functions of the abolished Cumbria County Council in the area.

+Demography

+The population of the parish was 2,796 at the 2021 census.
+At the 2001 census the population was 2,363, increasing to 2,588 at the 2011 census.

 Transport

 The Settle-Carlisle Railway, which opened in 1876, runs through the parish with a station at Armathwaite.
 Next to it is a Victorian signal box maintained by local volunteers and open for viewing.
 The West Coast Main Line also runs through the parish.
 At one time there were stations on the line at Plumpton, which closed in 1948, and Southwaite and Calthwaite, both of which closed in 1952.

 The M6 motorway and the A6 road run parallel to each other through the parish with a motorway service area at Southwaite.
 The 104 bus service also runs through the villages of Plumpton, Low Hesket and High Hesket, operated by Stagecoach between Carlisle and Penrith.
 There is a community bus service, Fellrunner, which provides return journeys to Carlisle and Penrith from various stops in the parish.
 The service was established in 1979, spearheaded by a local clergyman, the Reverend Phillip Canham, and is run entirely by volunteers.